maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The ***InstanceInterface*** interface allows service providers to interact with the MSR in order to retrieve and manipulate the data on the registered service instances.
-A service provider should only be able to access information about all registered service instances but should only be allowed to alter/delete data related to services it provides.
+A service provider should be able to access information about all registered service instances but should only be allowed to alter/delete data related to services it provides.
 MSR administrator users however, are allowed to perform any data modifications.

+The interface communicates using Instance objects, the structure of which is described in the [Service Data Model](#service-data-model) section.
+Each Instance object contains two additional fields, namely the *instanceAsXml* and *instanceAsDoc*, that describe the IALA G-1128 service specification details in XML and human-readable text formats using the Xml and Doc objects respectively.

 ### Operation "getInstances"
 <!--